wso2/docs-choreo-dev/en/docs/scheduled-tasks.md

 # Scheduled Tasks

-Learn how to execute routine tasks at specified time intervals via scheduled tasks.
+Learn how to use scheduled tasks to execute routing tasks at specified time intervals.

 ## What is a scheduled task?

 A scheduled task performs a routine task at scheduled time intervals.
 Following are examples of scenarios where you can schedule tasks:

-- Logging a session time-out message for a user at a specific time interval (e.g., every 1 hour).
+- Logging a session time-out message for a user at a specific time interval.
 - Publishing a summary of GitHub issues (i.e., with details such as the number of GitHub issues in each status) as a message in a group chat of a team every day at a specific time.
 - Periodically checking whether an application is active or inactive.